reflex1124/Reflex-Shader/README.md

 # Reflex-Shader
 This is a Unity Shader made for VRChat.

-This shader is made with Shader Forge and Amplify Shader Editor.
+This shader is made with Amplify Shader Editor.

 ![Manual](Manual/ReflexShaderManual.png)
 ![Manual](Manual/ReflexShaderManual2.png)